jfaraudo/SIESTA_examples/optimization/README.md

 In both cases the script expects a structure.fdf file with the coordinates.

+## Pseudopotentials
+Pseudopotentials for SIESTA v5 in psml format can be downloaded from [pseudo-dojo](https://www.pseudo-dojo.org/)

 ## Further Information

 More information about geometry optimization in SIESTA from the official tutorials is available [here](https://docs.siesta-project.org/projects/siesta/en/latest/tutorials/basic/structure-optimization/).